merenlab/merenlab.org/data/roseobacter-metabolomics/index.md

 ### Co-culture "metagenomic" networks

 Merge genomic reaction networks to represent co-culture "metagenomic" reaction networks.
 The network merge function avoids duplicate entries, such as KOs or reactions shared by both networks.
 Genes with identical anvi'o gene caller IDs (GCIDs) in different genomes would be considered the same in merging, so the identity of the genes must be maintained by adjusting integer GCIDs to be non-overlapping.
 Since the number of genes in these genomes is less than 10,000, add 10,000 to SH22 genome GCIDs, 20,000 to SH24 GCIDs, 30,000 to SH4 GCIDs, and 40,000 to SH40 GCIDs.
-Each gene in the network can thereby be traced back to the source genome, with SH22 genes, for example, have GCIDs between 10,000 and 20,000.
+Each gene in the network can thereby be traced back to the source genome, with SH22 genes, for example, having GCIDs between 10,000 and 20,000.

 ```python
 def make_gcids_nonoverlapping(networks: dict[tuple[str], rn.GenomicNetwork], increment: int = 10000) -> None: